Murders of Harry and Megan Tooze: Background

 Harry and Megan Tooze were an elderly couple who lived together on a remote farm just north of Llanharry in South Wales.
-Harry was aged 64 at the time of the murders, while Megan was aged 67.
+Harry was aged 65 at the time of the murders, while Megan was aged 67.
 Harry was well known in the community through his market garden business, although he had retired seven years previously when the couple's only daughter, Cheryl Tooze, had also moved away.
 Harry still spent time growing cabbages at his farm, but the pair were said to live an "uneventful" life.
 Around a year before the murders, in 1992, Harry's shotgun, which he used to shoot rabbits that were attempting to eat his cabbages, was mysteriously stolen from the farm.

 Murders

 On the morning of Monday 26 July 1993, the Toozes left the farm to collect their pensions in Llanharry.
 While shopping at the local Tesco supermarket Harry bumped into one of his sisters, who did not notice anything unusual about her brother.
-A neighbour reported seeing the couple arriving back at the farm by around 11:00 am.
+A neighbour reported seeing the couple arriving back at the farm by around 11:00.

-At around 1:30 pm, two shots were heard by neighbours thirty seconds apart.
+At around 13:30, two shots were heard by neighbours thirty seconds apart.
 They did not consider this unusual, as they knew Harry often shot rabbits.
 Cheryl rang the house approximately ninety minutes later but received no answer.
 That evening, when her nightly phone call again went unanswered, Cheryl alerted her parents' neighbours, who in turn summoned the South Wales Police.

 Responding officers discovered Harry and Megan's bodies in a cowshed on the farm, buried under hay.
 They had both been shot with a shotgun at point blank range in an execution-style killing.
 Inside the farmhouse, the table had been set for lunch with the couple's best china; a teacup was also set on the table, which police learned was only ever used when an important visitor was present.
 The crockery that had been set out was never used for everyday use.
 The lunch was found cooked on the stove but not eaten.
 There were no signs of robbery.

 The nature of the crime scene made police believe that the Toozes may have known their killer.
 They considered that they may have stopped by unannounced, which would explain why the stove had been turned off and tea prepared.
 The indications were that the couple had not themselves drunk from the teacup, with Megan's own favourite mug nearby and Harry's mug also on the table, pointing to there being a visitor at the farm that lunchtime.
 A white shirt of Harry's was found laid out on the bed, further indicating that he was expecting someone or going out for a social engagement.